jphill01/HACSim.R/README.md

 K = Number of (sub)populations/demes for a given species (K = 1 by default)

-N = Number of obserVed individuals (DNA sequences) of a given species
+N = Number of observed individuals (DNA sequences) of a given species

 Hstar = Number of observed haplotypes (unique DNA sequences) for a given species